 - Confidentiality means the security of the data.
 As we described before, employee details, transaction or account details are all confidential data of a company and the Information Security management process aims to protect these data.

 - Integrity means cohesiveness of all data.
 For instance, the address of an employee is meaningful only if it is associated with the employee name and ID in the database, or a transaction detail is meaningful only if it is associated with the bank and customer in the database.
-Therefore, while ensuring the security of the data, integrity must be also provided during the information security management process as well.
+Therefore, while ensuring the security of the data, integrity must be also provided.

 - Availability ensures that the required information or data can be reached when needed.

 - And finally, authenticity and non-repudiation of the information security management ensure that only authorized people can access to confidential data.
 If you consider the employee details data, should all employees of a company access all employee details of a company?
 Of course not.
 Because the employee details will include confidential data of employees such as salary or bonus information.
 These data must not be visible to all employees of the company.
 Therefore, Information Security Management process ensures the authentication for confidential data.

 The information security management process and the security framework will generally consist of the following items:

 An information security policy and specific security policies.